fklein82/cloud-server/_posts/2023-05-07-tap-and-greenplum.markdown

 - Tanzu Application Platform can easily integrate with just about any modern database using [Service Bindings](https://servicebinding.io/).
 This includes databases with support for in-database analytics.
 In this blog post, we will use VMware Greenplum.

-Our journey will take us through the process of training a Convolutional Neural Network (CNN) on TAP, discovering data sets with DataHub, setting up a development environment, building ML workflows with Kubeflow, and creating predictive apps with APIs.
+Our journey will take us through the process of training a Convolutional Neural Network (CNN) on TAP, discovering data sets with DataHub, setting up a development environment, building ML workflows with Kubeflow and Argo Workflows, and creating predictive apps with APIs.

 ### But what is a Convolutional Neural Network?